• Skip to primary navigation

 9. Khao Sok National Park

-To experience the jungles in Thailand at their most primeval you’ll want to head to Khao Sok National Park in Surat Thani Province.
-That’s because this expansive national park in southern Thailand is brimming with rainforest and jungle, some of which is believed to be the oldest evergreen rainforest in the world.
-Besides trekking through dense jungle, Khao Sok offers plenty of activities like visiting waterfalls and caves, wildlife spotting, elephant encounters, and canoeing out on Cheow Lan Lake.
-There are also unique accommodation options here, like staying in the floating bungalows on the lake’s edge.
+To experience the jungles in Thailand at their most primeval, head to Khao Sok National Park in Surat Thani Province.
+This expansive national park in southern Thailand is brimming with rainforests and jungles, some of which are believed to be the oldest evergreen rainforests in the world.
+Khao Sok offers plenty of other activities besides trekking through dense jungles, like visiting waterfalls and caves, encountering elephants, and canoeing on Cheow Lan Lake.
+The park also offers unique accommodation options, like the floating bungalows on the lake’s edge.

 Top view of Similan Island National Park on Andaman sea in Thailand.